3D Face From X: Learning Face Shape from Diverse Sources: Related Work

+\edittip{Besides above traditional statistical method for 3D face modeling from scan data, recently there are also some works that apply CNN to learn powerful face shape models from RGB images.} Tran et al.~\cite{tran2018nonlinear} propose to use a multilayer perceptron (MLP) to build a nonlinear form of 3DMM and learn the model with in-the-wild images. \cite{tran2019towards} improves the work by extending to consider facial geometric details.
+Sengupta et al.~\cite{sfsnetSengupta18} propose to jointly learn the decomposition of shape, albedo and lighting conditions of a face from a collection of RGB images.

-\textbf{Facial Performance Capture from RGB Inputs.} Monocular RGB images or video can be easily obtained and many methods have been proposed to reconstruct faces from monocular RGB video.
-A popular way is to fit the input images using a parametric face model such as the 3D Morphable Model (3DMM)~\cite{blanz1999face}.
+\textbf{\edittip{Optimization-based Facial Performance Capture from RGB Inputs.}} Monocular RGB images or videos can be easily obtained and many methods have been proposed to reconstruct faces from monocular RGB video. \edittip{A popular way is to fit the input images using a low-dimensional parametric face model such as 3DMM with analysis-by-synthesis optimization strategy}.
 The reconstructed model can be further refined by recovering 3D shape from shading variation~\cite{Kemelmacher-ShlizermanS11,Kemelmacher-ShlizermanB11}.
 For instance, in \cite{GVWT13}, a template is deformed to a 3D model created by a binocular stereo approach.
-In \cite{ValgaertsWBST12}, a blendshape model is built and fitted to a monocular video off-line, and then the surface detail is added by shading-based shape refinement under general lighting conditions. \cite{shi2014automatic} uses a similar approach and refines the results by iteratively optimizing the large-scale facial geometry and the fine-scale facial detail. \cite{ichim2015dynamic} proposes to create fully rigged, personalized 3D facial avatars from hand-held video.
+In \cite{ValgaertsWBST12}, a blendshape model is built and fitted to a monocular video off-line, and then the surface detail is added by shading-based shape refinement under general lighting conditions. \cite{shi2014automatic} uses a similar approach and refines the results by iteratively optimizing the large-scale facial geometry and the fine-scale facial detail. \cite{ichim2015dynamic} proposes to create fully rigged, personalized 3D facial avatars from a video captured from a hand-held camera.
 The method performs the tracking and reconstruction computation on PC though the input images are captured by mobile devices. \cite{garrido2016reconstruction} fits a 3D face using a multi-layer approach and extracts a high-fidelity parameterized 3D face rig that contains a generative wrinkle formation model capturing the person-specific idiosyncrasies.
-As the low-rank parametric face model limits its expressiveness and ability to capture fine details, \cite{SuwajanakornKS14} proposes to derive a person-specific face model from all available images, and each frame of the video is recontructed by a novel 3D optical flow approach coupled with shading cues.
-In general, these methods work off-line and are not suitable for real-time 3D facial performance capture.
+As the low-rank parametric face model limits its expressiveness and ability to capture fine details, \cite{SuwajanakornKS14} proposes to derive a person-specific face model from all available images, and each frame of the video is reconstructed by a novel 3D optical flow approach coupled with shading cues.
+In general, these methods work off-line and are not suitable for real-time 3D facial performance capture. \cite{thies2016face2face} presents a method to jointly fit a parametric model for identity, expression and skin reflectance to the input color, which achieves real-time 3D face tracking and facial reenactment with GPU acceleration.